A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: Conclusions

 \item For our fiducial model ($f_{\rm kin} = 0.1$, $\Delta v_{\rm kick} = 50$ \kms), the SFRs and wind mass loading factors show excellent convergence with the numerical resolution over several orders of magnitude in gas particle mass, which holds for both the Milky Way-mass galaxy and the dwarf galaxy (Fig. \ref{fig:SFR_and_mass_loading_resolution}).

 \end{itemize}

 We conclude that the thermal channel with a high heating temperature and the kinetic channel with low-energy kicks naturally complement one another.
-Together they enable simulation predictions that are remarkably insensitive to the numerical resolution and that reproduce key galaxy observables.
+Together they enable simulation predictions that are remarkably insensitive to the numerical resolution and that reproduce key galaxy observables like the spatially resolved star formation rates and H\textsc{i} velocity dispersion.
+In future work, we will show how both feedback channels perform in a cosmological simulation of galaxy formation including a cold ISM.